Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 - You have questions or concerns about your condition or care.

-- Do not lift, strain, or run for 3 days after your procedure.
+- Do not lift, strain, or run until your healthcare provider says it is okay.

-- Rest after your procedure.
+- Rest as much as possible.
 You have been given medicine to relax you.
-Do not drive or make important decisions until the day after your procedure.
+Do not drive or make important decisions for at least 24 hours.
 Return to your normal activity as directed.

 If you had polyps removed: